SaySaeqo/pygame-snake/README.md

 # Snake Game

 This is a Snake game project with networking capabilities.
 The game can be played in both host and client modes.
+For more info about game mechanics and current playtrough go to [Releases](https://github.com/SaySaeqo/pygame-snake/releases).

 ## Prerequisites